-Note: In this specification, when an AE uses the Data Exchange M2M Service Capabilities defined in this specification across the Mca Reference Point, the CSE transmits the payload through the M2M Service Platform; offering additional M2M Services (e.g., Authorization, Event Collection) associated with the transmittal of the payload.
+NOTE: In this specification, when an AE uses the Data Exchange M2M Service Capabilities defined in this specification across the Mca Reference Point, the CSE transmits the payload through the M2M Service Platform; offering additional M2M Services (e.g. Authorization, Event Collection) associated with the transmittal of the payload.